MANAGER, RISK AND CREDIT SERVICES

 What will you do?

-• Participate in risk engagements to improve internal processes and efficiency.
+• Identify opportunities to improve risk management processes and enhance efficiency.

 Some things that would impress us:

-• Knowledge of financial industry products, distribution, and service.
+• Knowledge of financial models to assist in validation and review.

 Innovation Federal Credit Union acknowledges that Indigenous peoples are the traditional guardians of this land that we call Canada.
 In Saskatchewan we are on treaty lands and these treaties serve to govern our relationships with Indigenous people.
 We are dedicated to ensuring that the spirit of Reconciliation and treaties are honoured and respected.